 These guidelines are designed to improve the quality and consistency of the data collected at the country level, enhancing the accuracy of the conclusions drawn at the national, regional and global levels.

-Rationale for the new monitoring framework
+Rationale for the Global AIDS Monitoring framework

-The following principles were applied for the transition from the Global AIDS Response Progress Reporting framework to the Global AIDS Monitoring framework.
+The following principles were applied when selecting indicators for the Global AIDS Monitoring framework.